bobc/LED_Clock_AM/README.md

 This documentation describes Open Hardware and is licensed under the CERN OHL v.
 1.1.
-You may redistribute and modify this documentation under the terms of the CERN OHL v.1.1.
-You can find a copy of the CERN OHL v.1.1 in the file LICENSE.
+You may redistribute and modify this documentation under the terms of the CERN OHL v.1.1. (http://ohwr.org/cernohl).
+This documentation is distributed WITHOUT ANY EXPRESS OR IMPLIED WARRANTY, INCLUDING OF MERCHANTABILITY, SATISFACTORY QUALITY AND FITNESS FOR A PARTICULAR PURPOSE.
+Please see the CERN OHL v.1.1 for applicable conditions

+You can find a copy of the CERN OHL v.1.1 in the file "LICENSE".
+Please also read "LICENSE.HOWTO".

 ##External dependencies